 The following is an edited transcript of Hans-Hermann Hoppe, The Libertarian Search for a Grand Historical Narrative (Part I) (PFS 2018).
-Published at Mises Wire, 11/5/2018.
+Published at Mises Wire, 11/5/2018 (a version also published in Vol. 24 (2020) of the Journal of Libertarian Studies).
 Video available here Hans-Hermann Hoppe, The Libertarian Search for a Grand Historical Narrative (Part I) (PFS 2018).

 It is no secret that I am not a Hayekian.
 Still, I consider Hayek a great economist – not in the same league as Mises, but few if any economists are.
 Hayek’s fame in the public mind, however, has less to do with his economic writings but stems largely from his writings in political theory, and it is in this area where I consider Hayek as mostly deficient.
 Not even his system of definitions here is internally consistent.
 His excursions into the field of epistemology are quite ingenious, yet also here he falls short of the accomplishments of his teacher Mises.
 Nonetheless, owing to his wide-ranging interdisciplinary oeuvre, which contains a treasure trove of keen insights into many issues, I consider Hayek one of the 20th century’s outstanding intellectuals writing in the social sciences.